arc-language/parser/README.md

 func (s *BaseArcParserListener) ExitExternMember(ctx *ExternMemberContext)
     ExitExternMember is called when production externMember is exited.

+func (s *BaseArcParserListener) ExitExternParameterList(ctx *ExternParameterListContext)
+    ExitExternParameterList is called when production externParameterList is exited.

 func (s *BaseArcParserListener) ExitFieldInit(ctx *FieldInitContext)
     ExitFieldInit is called when production fieldInit is exited.